The Headway Project

 Intent

-• Maintaining mental balance requires small, frequent, adjustments.
-At the macro level, the TEACH model addresses Thoughts, Emotions, Attention, Connections, and Health.
+Maintaining mental balance requires small, frequent, adjustments.
+At the higher level, the TEACH model addresses Thoughts, Emotions, Attention, Connections, and Health.
 Information provided in each area will help you improve comfort and peace of mind.
-At the micro level, the TEACH program encourages Tiny, Easy, Attractive, and Consistent Habits.
+At the daily level, the TEACH program encourages Tiny, Easy, Attractive, and Consistent Habits.
 These small changes help you fine-tune your system and, over time, accumulate into improvements that help you find the healthy balance we all seek.

 The information provided on this website is intended for informational purposes only.
 The information should not be used to diagnose or treat a health problem or disease or prescribe medication or other treatment.
 Always speak with your physician or healthcare professional before taking medication, nutritional herbal, or homeopathic supplements or using any treatment for a health problem.
 If you suspect that you have a medical problem, contact your healthcare provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this website.
 Information provided here and the use of product or services purchased from our website by you does not create a doctor-patient or client-patient relationship between you and any of the physicians or professionals affiliated with our website.
 The Food and Drug Administration has not evaluated information and statements regarding dietary supplements and are not intended to diagnose, treat, cure, or prevent any disease.